 Prerequisites

-• The Alibaba Cloud Cloud Backup service is enabled.
-Enabling Cloud Backup is free of charge.
-If you use the OSS backup feature of Cloud Backup, you are charged for Cloud Backup storage capacity fees and OSS request fees.
-The request fees are billed by OSS.
+Cloud Backup has been activated.
+Although activation is free, using the OSS backup feature is subject to both Cloud Backup storage fees and OSS request fees.
+Note that the request fees are billed directly by OSS.
 For more information, see OSS backup fees.

 Usage notes

-• You are charged OSS request fees for OSS API operations that Cloud Backup calls during the backup of OSS objects.
+You are charged OSS request fees for OSS API operations that Cloud Backup calls during the backup of OSS objects.
 These fees are charged by OSS.
-For more information, see Billing overview.
+For more information, see Billing.

-• The scheduled backup plan that is enabled when you create an OSS bucket is a 30-day free trial.
+The scheduled backup plan that is enabled when you create an OSS bucket is a 30-day free trial.
 The plan is automatically disabled upon expiration.
-We recommend that you switch to the paid plan promptly.
+Switch to the paid plan promptly.

-Create a backup plan to periodically back up OSS files
+Create a backup plan to periodically back up OSS objects

 After you create a backup plan, the first backup job performs a full backup.
 Subsequent backup jobs perform incremental backups by default.